FairwindsOps/insights-docs/docs/configure/cli/settings.md

 insights-cli push settings
 ```

->The customizations in `settings.yaml` will override any previous customizations made in Insights.
+>The customizations in the `checks` portion of `settings.yaml` will override any previous customizations made in Insights.
 For example, if the above yaml was later pushed without `livenessProbeMissing`, that Policy would revert to the default values.

 ## Verifying the Configuration of Policies
 1. In Insights, go to the `Policy` page